How to Clean a Canvas Bag

 In this case, you should consider the following:

-- Color bleeding and transfer: either you wear colored canvas bags or your canvas bags feature colored prints and graphic designs, make sure the colors do not bleed, fade, or transfer in contact with water or other fabrics.
+- Color bleeding and transfer: If you wear colored canvas bags or your canvas bags feature colored prints and graphic designs, make sure the colors do not bleed, fade, or transfer in contact with water or other fabrics.

-NOTE: The Color Fading/Bleeding Test
+The Color Fading/Bleeding Test

 Fill a shallow bowl with water and dip a small part of the bag into it to test the canvas for color bleeding, fading, or transfers.
 Allow the wet portion of the bag to sit in the water for about ten minutes.